Mixed Purpose Trips

 Below is a condensed version of this topic; for complete guidance please refer to the House Ethics Manual, Chapter 3 on travel.

 For the most part, the preceding discussion in this section treats all trips as having a single purpose, i.e., an officially-connected purpose, a personal purpose, a political purpose, or an official purpose.
-However, insofar as the Standards Committee is concerned, it is possible for a trip to have more than one such purpose.
+However, insofar as the Ethics Committee is concerned, it is possible for a trip to have more than one such purpose.

 As to any such mixed purpose trip, the Member, officer, or employee must determine the primary purpose of the trip.
 The source associated with that primary purpose – for example, a political committee for campaign or political activity, the federal government for official business, or the traveler’s own funds for personal business – must pay for the airfare (or other long-distance transportation expense), and all other travel expenses incurred in accomplishing that purpose.
 Any additional meal, lodging, or other travel expenses that the Member or staff person incurs in serving a secondary purpose must be paid by the source associated with that secondary purpose.